UmarRiaz00095/connected-system/README.md

 ### Retry logic in the API client

-The Petstore API is a public demo — it's flaky by nature.
+The Petstore API is a public and it's flaky by nature.
 Instead of failing immediately, I retry 3 times with a short delay before giving up.

 ---